 Every individual’s idea of self-care looks a little bit different.
 Some people treat themselves to a spa day.
 Others take time to meditate or set aside time to read a book.
+Some will reorganize and declutter their space to find more peace.
 Creative pursuits, such as painting, crafts, and playing the guitar, often require the kind of intense focus that rewires you from the distraction-filled workday and helps your brain to recharge from the day’s stimulation.

 Just be aware that releasing yourself from perfectionist tendencies is important for picking up new hobbies.
 These attitudes and unreasonable expectations will only add stress to time you should be using to unwind.